umijs/qiankun/docs/faq/README.md

 See [Enable Nginx Cors](https://enable-cors.org/server_nginx.html).

-## How to solve the problem that micro apps fail to be loaded due to abnormal scripts inserted dynamically by carriers
+## How to solve that micro apps loaded failed due to abnormal scripts inserted dynamically by carriers

 Scripts inserted by carriers are usually marked with `async` to avoid loading of block micro apps.
 This is usually no problem, such as: